Skip to content

 1. Additional training sessions with SDRs

-Here you’ll want to go over call reviews and carry out role-play sessions with each individual in your team.
+Here, you’ll want to go over call reviews and conduct role-play sessions with each member of your team.

 "I usually spread this over a Tuesday afternoon and a Wednesday just to sharpen their tools and to make sure that they’re doing things correctly."

-Watch the video 👇 for tips on how Ryan Reisert, Brand Ambassador at Cognism uses roleplay for better cold calls.
+Watch the video 👇 for tips on how Ryan Reisert, Brand Ambassador at Cognism, uses role-playing to make better cold calls.

 2. Group call reviews and training sessions